buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/continuous-deployment-infrastructure.md

 Calls a [bash script](https://github.com/buerokratt/Infrastructure/blob/main/scripts/setup-project-prereqs.sh) which creates a `Storage Account` to store terraform state

-This workflow has to be run once per project.
+This workflow must be run once per project to allow terraform deployments to store their state files in an 'admin' storage account.

 ### 2. Infrastructure workflows